Updated October 2017

 is a wide shoe and felt comfortable to our wide-footed lead tester in hand cracks, but the high volume toe didn't fit into smaller cracks (think tight hands and down); we found the same results with the Skwama

 .
 Finally, the Butora Acro

-where you still need some edging power to take advantage of small footholds outside the cracks.
+where you still need some edging power to take advantage of micro footholds outside the cracks.

 Pocket pulling at Wild Iris

 A shoe's performance in pockets is a function of its edging ability, the shape of the toe, and in the case of steep, pocketed terrain, how downturned the shoe is.
 Our testers spent a month in Lander WY, home to Sinks Canyon and Wild Iris, one of the pocket climbing meccas in the US.
 Some of the climbs here feature only small pockets for hand and footholds.

 Genius again came up as the top performers in this metric.
 When wearing the Tarifa, our testers were able to gain a little purchase, even in mono pockets.

 The ultra sensitive Genius